 Oct 04, 2020

-Establishing healthy, effective lighting in your home office -- whether you are working from the sofa in your living room, a standing desk placed on your kitchen table or at the desk in your bedroom -- is essential for both a productive workday and a more enjoyable post-work evening.
+With more of us working from home than ever before, it's essential to establish healthy, effective lighting within our workspace.
+Whether your home office is the sofa in your living room, a desk in your bedroom, or standing at the kitchen table, the right lighting can improve productivity and create a more enjoyable post-work evening.
 Bad lighting can negatively affect eye health, hurt your head, harm your sleep and interrupt your concentration.
 Follow below for five tips to perfect lighting in your home office, no matter where you are working or what you are working on!